Alison Kosik

-Alison Kosik (born April 28, 1971) is an American journalist and was a former CNN business correspondent who covered the New York Stock Exchange.
+Alison Kosik (born April 28, 1971) is an American journalist and former CNN business correspondent who covered the New York Stock Exchange.
+She is currently a **freelance anchor and correspondent at ABC News**.
+Her first book, *What’s Up With Women And Money?
+How To Do All The Financial Stuff You’ve Been Avoiding*, was released on March 4, 2025.

 Biography

 Kosik was born in Miami, Florida, the daughter of Brenda (née Seinfeld) and Gilbert Kosik.
 She attended Nova High School and graduated with a B.A. in Broadcast Journalism and Political Science from American University in Washington, D.C.